 CARRIAGE COASTWISE AND TRANSFER OF GOODS

-96. (1) The Council may, by order published in the Gazette, provide that the carriage coastwise or transfer of any goods, or class of goods-
+96. (1) The Council may, by order published in the Power to prohibit and restrict carriage Gazette, provide that the carriage coastwise or transfer of any coastwise and transfer. goods, or class of goods-